Smithw8857/Instagram-Clone/README.md

    - a created_at column

-The photo column is set to auto increment, allowing each new stored photo to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.
+The **photo** column is set to auto increment, allowing each new stored photo to be automatically issued an id number. the id column is also a primary key, requiring the id value to be unique as well as to prevent any null variables.

-The image_url table is set to not null, requiring a value to be filled in the image_url column
+The **image_url** column is set to not null, requiring a value to be filled in the image_url column

-The user_id table is set to not null, requiring a value to be filled in the user_id column, therefore requiring each photo submitted to be related to a user in the database.
-This is achieved by making the user_id column a foreign key that references the id column from the users table.
-This allows the photos table to not only store the information of each inserted photo, but also store which user submitted each photo, signified by their user_id number.
+The **user_id** column is set to not null, requiring a value to be filled in the **user_id** column, therefore requiring each photo submitted to be related to a user in the database.
+This is achieved by making the **user_id** column a foreign key that references the **id** column from the **users** table.
+This allows the photos table to not only store the information of each inserted photo, but also store which user submitted each photo, signified by their **id** number stored in the **users** table.

-The created_at column is set to be a timestamp.
+The **created_at column** is set to be a timestamp.
 When a new photo is entered the timestamp value will default to the current time and date that the user was entered.